haydenbleasel/stripe-migrate/README.md

 ## Notes

 I highly recommend testing this with a Test Mode account first as you can delete all test data and start again.
 Once you're happy with the results, you can run it against your Live Mode account.
 Also, this tool does not migrate anything not mentioned above.
+I take no responsibility for any data loss or corruption.